Q. When is your deadline?

 A. Please be in touch with us as soon as possible to let us know what has happened and what you need to do (arrive late, reschedule, etc.).
 We certainly understand that flights can be delayed/cancelled, and no one can control when an illness might strike.
 We ask that you get in touch as soon as you can to let us know the situation and we will work with you to either reschedule your interview day or shift back interviews if you will be arriving late.
 If it is after hours, please call anyway and leave a message so that we can begin making arrangements as soon as we arrive the next day.

-Q. How long after my interview will I hear a decision from the Committee on Admissions?
+Q. How long after my interview will I hear a decision from the Admissions Committee?

 A. Acceptances are released periodically beginning in October.
 All interviewed applicants will receive a decision (accept, waitlist, or rejection) by early March.